 - No credit check loans are there to throw a lifeline to borrowers who may find it difficult to secure a loan due to financial hiccups in the past.

 - A credit check occurs when a company looks at your credit history to grasp your past financial behaviour.

 - A credit score of around 600 or above will usually be high enough to secure a loan with a credit check.

 - Given that only 14% of borrowers fully and promptly pay back their loans, it is important to have an understanding of how you will pay your loan back, before you take it out.

 - The average APR on a payday loan is 396%, meaning that if you’re in financial trouble with already weak credit, it may be worth considering alternative means of financing, such as a loan from a loved one.

 Why Would I Need A No Credit Check Loan?

-You may need a no credit check loan if you are in need of funds and haven’t had the easiest financial journey.
+You may need a no credit check loan with guaranteed approval if you are in need of funds and haven’t had the easiest financial journey.
 Having had financial trouble in the past contributes to an imperfect credit record, that will illustrate whether you have taken out loans in the past, failed to pay them back, failed to pay bills and other financial indicators that you haven’t had the easiest ride.